1 – Acne is caused by unclean skin

 8 – Suncream clogs your pores

 Similar to makeup, the rumour persists that suncream can clog your pores and increase your susceptibility to spots and other blemishes.
-Not only is this information completely untrue, it also can also be dangerous as protection for your skin is essential for defending against the damaging effects of UV radiation.
+Not only is this information completely untrue, but it also can also be dangerous as protection for your skin is essential for defending against the damaging effects of UV radiation.
 As I discuss in my blog, ‘How safe is your suncream?’ certain suncreams can sometimes contain abrasive chemicals but, as with makeup, it’s simply a matter of educating yourself and making sensible choices.
 The fewer ingredients, the better so again, natural, organic products might be a good compromise here!

 9 – You shouldn’t moisturise acne-prone skin